-William B. Rubenstein is the Sidley Austin Professor of Law at Harvard Law School.
-He writes about civil litigation and teaches a variety of courses about adjudication including Civil Procedure, Advanced Civil Procedure, Complex Litigation, and Remedies.
+William B. Rubenstein is the Bruce Bromley Professor of Law at Harvard Law School.
+He writes about civil litigation and has taught a variety of related courses including Civil Procedure, Advanced Civil Procedure, Complex Litigation, and Remedies.

-Prof. Rubenstein regularly provides expert witness and consulting services to attorneys involved in complex procedural matters.
+Professor Rubenstein has served as a court-appointed expert in several high-profile multi-district litigation (MDL) matters and he regularly provides expert witness and consulting services to attorneys involved in complex procedural matters.

-After graduating from Yale College (magna cum laude, 1982) and Harvard Law School (magna cum laude, 1986), Prof. Rubenstein clerked for Hon.
+After graduating from Yale College (magna cum laude, 1982) and Harvard Law School (magna cum laude, 1986), Professor Rubenstein clerked for Hon.
 Stanley Sporkin.
 From 1987-1995, he worked at the national office of the ACLU litigating complex civil rights cases.
-Before joining the Harvard Law School faculty in 2007, Prof. Rubenstein taught for a decade at UCLA Law School.
-He is a member of the bars of Massachusetts, California, Pennsylvania (inactive), DC (inactive), the US Supreme Court, and numerous federal circuit and district courts.
+Before joining the Harvard Law School faculty in 2007, Professor Rubenstein taught for a decade at UCLA Law School and for two years at Stanford Law School.
+He is a member of the bars of Massachusetts, California, Pennsylvania (inactive), DC (inactive), the U.S. Supreme Court, and numerous federal circuit and district courts.